 Through portraits and landscapes, Marzaroli captured Scotland during an exceptional time when city slums were being cleared to make way for new social housing.
 It is said his images perfectly encapsulate the atmosphere surrounding those fundamental shifts in society.

-Bridges over the River Clyde (1963) is one of seven archival pigment prints available, each in an edition of 10 courtesy of the Oscar Marzaroli Collection.
+Bridges over the River Clyde (1963) is one of thirteen archival pigment prints available, each in an edition of 10 courtesy of the Oscar Marzaroli Collection.
 Each print is signed and stamped verso by the Oscar Marzaroli Collection, and comes with a certificate of authenticity.